asifbacchus/fail2banUFW/README.md

 configuration file which makes debugging and maintaining them much easier.

 ### sshd (/etc/fail2ban/jail.d/ssh.conf)
-I usually just define a jail for *sshd* which is the SSH server.
+I usually just define a basic jail for *sshd* which is the SSH server.
 You can add additional SSH jails as you wish to this file, but I keep it pretty simple.
 One note, I run my SSH server on a non-standard port, so be sure you fill in the correct port for your environment such as my example below of port 222:

 ```Ini